 - Are very reliant upon one thing or customer.
 Internet businesses reliant upon a Google search ranking, or an Amazon store that relies on Amazon not changing their policies.
 This is somewhat the case at FedEx as well, but we have 20 years of history to be able to predict their moves.
 Also, Google doesn’t need or care about 1 small business owner, as opposed to FedEx which relies on contractors to keep their current business running.

 - Have excessively high valuations.
 An outdoor storage center might be a great business, but when they sell for 6x the net income, the ROI drops severely compared to other businesses.

 - Are highly specialized.
 Businesses such as an HVAC or electrician contractors business requires deep knowledge of that trade prior to getting into a lot of times.

 - Have no potential of being scalable or passive.
-Loan consultant franchises, franchise consultants, etc
+Business loan consultant franchises, franchise consultants, etc.

 As you can see, each of these “negatives” could be a positive for the right person.
 Someone with not a lot of time may happily opt for a high valuation business like a storage unit franchise.
 Someone with expertise in rebuilding a business may happily buy the non-cashflowing business.
 And someone that wants low stress and lower risk and doesn’t care about scalability may find success in a bread route.

 So really, the better question becomes, what’s the best business for YOU to buy.